sjmeunier/sjmeunier.github.io/_posts/2017-03-12-my-spitzer-images-of-ngc4448-and-ngc4490.md

 As with the other NASA space projects, the raw images from the project have been released into the public domain, allowing anyone to process the images further.

 Two sets of images I started with were two galaxies, NGC 4448 and NGC 4490.
 For both of these images, I used the same process.
-From the (Spitzer Heritage Archive)[http://sha.ipac.caltech.edu/applications/Spitzer/SHA/], I downloaded a set of images from the IRAC Map instrument, which takes 4 simultaneous exposures at the 3.6μm, 4.5μm, 5.8μm and 8.0μm wavelength bands.
+From the [Spitzer Heritage Archive](http://sha.ipac.caltech.edu/applications/Spitzer/SHA/), I downloaded a set of images from the IRAC Map instrument, which takes 4 simultaneous exposures at the 3.6μm, 4.5μm, 5.8μm and 8.0μm wavelength bands.

 I then proceeded to artificially colour and merge the images, followed by a little bit of fine-tuning in the images.